asandilenkala/User_Task_API/README.md

 # User's and Tasks API

 ## Overview
 This project involves the development of a User's and Tasks API.
 The API is designed to manage users and their associated tasks, providing full CRUD (Create, Read, Update, Delete) operations for both users and tasks.
-The project is divided into several key parts, each focusing on different aspects of API development, authentication, database interaction, and documentation.
+The project is divided into several key parts, each focusing on different aspects of API development, database interaction, and documentation.

 ## Project Structure